 In a big bowl, mix your starter with some warm water.
 Then, just add the flour and salt little by little until you get a sticky dough.

-- Cover and rest for 30 minutes (autolyse).
+Cover the dough and allow it to rest for 30 minutes (autolyse phase).

-- Place in a lightly oiled bowl, cover, and bulk ferment 3–6 hours, folding every 30–60 minutes.
+Transfer the dough to a lightly oiled bowl, cover, and proceed with bulk fermentation for 3β6 hours, folding every 30β60 minutes.

 - Shape dough into a round or oval loaf.